MicrosoftDocs/well-architected/well-architected/devops/monitor-instrument.md

 - Use the same time zone and format for all timestamps.
 - Categorize logs and write messages to the appropriate place.
 - Don't reveal sensitive information about the system or personal information about users.
-  - Scrub this information before it is logged, but ensure that you keep the relevant details.
+  - Scrub this information before it's logged, but ensure that you keep the relevant details.
 - Log all critical exceptions, but enable the administrator to turn logging on and off for lower levels of exceptions and warnings.
 - Capture and log all retry logic information.
 This data can be useful in monitoring the transient health of the system.
 - Trace out process calls, such as requests to external web services or databases.
 - Don't mix log messages with different security requirements in the same log file.
 - Except for auditing events, make sure that all logging calls are *fire-and-forget* operations that don't block the progress of business operations.
   - Auditing events are exceptional because they're critical to the business.
-- Make sure that logging is extensible (for example in code throught he use of an interface) and doesn't have any direct dependencies on a concrete target.
+- Make sure that logging is extensible (for example in code through the use of an interface) and doesn't have any direct dependencies on a concrete target.
 - Make sure that all logging is fail-safe and never triggers any cascading errors.
 - Treat instrumentation as an ongoing iterative process and review logs regularly, not just when there's a problem.